LAKERS TOGETHER: Find out how we're moving forward.

 Scholar in Residence

-- Collaborating with a faculty member from Seidman and submitting an article for publication in a peer reviewed journal article.
+- Collaborate with at least one faculty member from Seidman and submitting an article for publication in a peer reviewed journal article.

-- Supervising and collaborating with Seidman faculty members and the FOBI Director on family business related research.
+- Supervise and collaborate with Seidman faculty members and the FOBI Director on family business related research.

-- Visiting Seidman at least two weeks to meet with faculty, students, and family business leaders.
+- Visit Seidman for at least two weeks to meet with faculty, students, and family business leaders

-- Provide executive education for family business leaders.
+- Provide an executive education seminar for West Michigan’s family business leaders.

 Dr. Anneleen Michiels is current faculty member of Hasselt University in Belgium, as an Assistant Professor of Finance.
 She obtained her Ph.D. from Hasselt University in Applied Economics Sciences in 2012.
 Her research focus lies in family firms, finance, and corporate governance.
 She has professional experience at KPMG as a junior consultant, as well as academic experience at schools other than Hasselt University, such as Hogeschool-Universiteit Brussels and KU Leuven.